swayechateau/nobodycares/blog/resources/markdown/en/solemnity-meta-case-study.md

 ### Conclusion

-The development of Solemnity Meta demonstrates the power of microservices and the efficiency of the Go programming language.
-By creating a tool that simplifies metadata extraction, this project highlights the importance of making web data more accessible and usable for various applications.
+The development of Solemnity Meta presented challenges during its transition from PHP to Go, primarily due to Go's static typing and the need to leverage its performance advantages.
+Ultimately, the application became more performant, secure, and lightweight.
+This project underscores the importance of selecting the right tool for the job and understanding the project's scope.
+Additionally, the Meta microservice enhances the accessibility and usability of web data for various applications.

 ---